Introduction

 Betting Strategy

-Straight Flush: Because of its strength and rarity, players with a straight flush often play slowly to build the pot.
+Straight Flush: Because of its strength and rarity, players with a straight Flush often play slowly to build the pot.
 Over-betting might scare off opponents, so a careful, strategic approach is usually employed.

-Four of a Kind: With four of a kind, players might also slow-play but often balance this with more aggressive betting, particularly if the board shows potential for other strong hands that opponents might have.
+Four of a Kind: With four of a kind, players might also slow-play but often balance this with more aggressive betting, mainly if the board shows potential for other strong hands that opponents might have.

 Risk of Counter Hands

-Straight Flush: The primary risk comes from an opponent holding a higher straight flush or a royal flush.
+Straight Flush: The primary risk comes from an opponent holding a higher straight Flush or a Royal Flush.
 Given its rarity, this is an infrequent occurrence but remains a risk.

-Four of a Kind: The risk includes higher quads or straight flushes.
-For example, if a player has quads, they might lose to a straight flush if the board supports it, making the kicker less relevant.
+Four of a Kind: The risk includes higher Quads or straight Flushes.
+For example, if a player has Quads, they might lose to a straight Flush if the board supports it, making the kicker less relevant.

 Hand Strength